Fuzzing MLIR Compilers with Custom Mutation Synthesis: Approach

 \tool{} also checks that the mutated input conforms to generic MLIR constraints before passing them to the compiler.
 For example, a mutation may lead to test cases that redefine the same variable twice or use an undefined variable.
-Such test cases are invalid in any MLIR program, regardless of dialect.
+Such test cases are invalid in any MLIR dialect.